sabi-h/qpyr/README.md

 ![PyPI - License](https://img.shields.io/pypi/l/qpyr)

-# QPYR
+# QPYR - QR Code Generation in Python
-Python library for generating QR Codes, written with emphasis on readability ad correctness.
-Supports all versions of QR Codes from 1 - 40 🚀🚀🚀.
+Python package designed for creating QR codes with support for all QR code versions from 1 to 40.
+Designed for developers looking for a simple way to integrate QR code generation into their Python applications 🚀🚀🚀.

 ## Basic usage